WilliamSmithEdward/AndromedaTM1Sharp/README.md

 ```

 ## Writing to a cube
-Example of writing a list of values to a cube, while iterating through one dimension and keeping other dimensions constant.
+Example of writing a list of values to a cube, while iterating through one dimension and keeping other dimensions constant. \
+** Now supports batch writing multiple cells in a single call.
+Use WriteCubeCellValuesBatchAsync() **

 ```csharp
 using AndromedaTM1Sharp;